Qualitative Research Methods

 Please make sure my e-mail address is listed on your approved list if you are using a commercial e-mail provider.

 I have often found that plagiarism becomes tempting if students are feeling pressured.
 Remember, when in doubt quote.
-If you are quoting somebody directly then you need to list the information within quotation marks and cite a page number.
+If you are quoting someone else in your presentation, you need to clearly identify the information as a quote and the source.
+Similarly, when paraphrasing, you should clearly identify your source.
+If you are quoting somebody directly in your paper then you need to list the information within quotation marks and cite a page number.
 If you are paraphrasing then you need to cite the person and a page number.
 Never copy and paste entire documents into your paper and do not quote others to the point where your ideas become indistinguishable from your source's ideas.
-There is no reason to plagiarize given the resources available to you (e.g., opportunities to meet with me; coaches in the writing center; my handout on writing for the class; and DePaul's policy on academic integrity available at http://studentaffairs.depaul.edu/handbook/code16.html).
-If you do plagiarize, you will automatically receive a grade of "F" in this class.
+There is no reason to plagiarize given the resources available to you (e.g., opportunities to meet with me; coaches in the writing center; my handout on writing for the class; and DePaul’s policy on academic integrity, which can be found at http://studentaffairs.depaul.edu/).
+If you do plagiarize, you will automatically receive a grade of “F” in this class.
 Moreover, the Academic Affairs office will be contacted.

 DATE READING ASSIGNMENTS

 April 2 Norman Denzin and Yvonna Lincoln, "Introduction: The Discipline and Practice of Qualitative Research"